Reynol Junco

-Reynol ("Rey") Junco is an American psychologist and education and social media researcher.
+Reynol ("Rey") Junco (born September 11, 1971) is an American psychologist and education and social media researcher.
 He is known for his pioneering work on using social technologies in higher education.
 Rey is also known for his statistics, data science, and analytics skills.
 He is a former fellow at the Berkman Klein Center for Internet & Society at Harvard University.
+He is currently in private practice in Concord, Massachusetts.

 Biography

 Reynol Junco was born of Cuban immigrants on September 11, 1971, in Miami, Florida.

 Junco studied psychology at the University of Florida and graduated with a B.S. degree in 1994.
 He attended graduate school at the Pennsylvania State University and received a M.S. degree in clinical psychology in 1997 and a D.Ed. degree in counselor education in 2002.

 Research

 Junco's prior research has examined the effects of the generational divide in higher education and investigated how various emerging technologies, especially social technologies, can be used to support and engage college students in their academic course work and psychosocial development, and improve the transitioning of first year students from high school to college.
 Most of his results are based on quantitative methods.
 Rey has focused his most recent work in the corporate sector on data science techniques, especially prediction and segmentation.
 He is a leader in the field of data analytics, which he uses to extract actionable insights for companies.
 Junco was an early pioneer in using data science techniques to analyze large and complex datasets in order to find "signal in the noise."
 He has worked with companies such as Hydrow focusing on analyzing product usage data to better understand customer behavior.